MR473/MazeSolver/README.md

 	- Generate maze from : https://keesiemeijer.github.io/maze-generator/#generate

 OUTPUT:
-	- Output would be a .gif which will be found in the same directory
+	- Output would be a .gif which will be found in the ./outputs/ directory